What to Plant in May in Arizona: Vegetables, Herbs & Flowers

 Tip #1 – Build up your soil

 Good soil is the foundation of everything.
-Fill your beds all the way up and top with compost and worm castings when you plant.
-If you have in-bed vermicomposting bins like I do, now’s a great time to harvest the castings—they’re like a natural superfood for your garden.
+Fill your beds all the way up, then top them with compost and worm castings when you plant.
+If you have in-bed vermicomposting bins like I do, harvest the castings and use them to feed your beds.
+Learn how to make and use an in-bed worm bin.

 Tip #2 – Water the right way